WATCH TV

 It feels very different to be somewhere where everyone is taking part in the celebratory atmosphere, where the sights, smells and sounds of Ramadan are all around you in the streets and public spaces.
 It becomes a communal experience you can share with complete strangers, not just with your own friends and family and those who are part of your own community.

-Here are my top three countries to visit during Ramadan:
+Here are my top four destinations to visit during Ramadan 2024:

-I grew up in Germany and now live in the UK, but my parents are Turkish, so Turkey is a very special place for me.
-I may be a little biased, but Turkey is still my top recommendation for anyone to visit.
+I grew up in Germany and now live in the UK, but my parents are Turkish, so Türkiye is a very special place for me.
+I may be a little biased, but Türkiye is still one of my top recommendations for anyone to visit.
 Part of that is down to the renowned Turkish hospitality and its location at the crossroads of Asia and Europe, which means that it extends a warm welcome to guests from all corners of the world.

 And what better place to visit than Istanbul, especially during this blessed month?
 A city where you’ll be dazzled by centuries of history and awe-struck by the inspiring Islamic architecture which surrounds you.

-Ramadan in Turkey is a real experience.
-The day of course starts with Suhur and the tradition in Istanbul is for people to wake up to the songs and sounds of drums being beaten by the famous davulcu, who continue the century-long tradition of wandering the streets to wake up the residents.
+Ramadan in Türkiye is a real experience.
+The day, of course, starts with Suhur and the tradition in Istanbul is for people to wake up to the sounds of drums being beaten by the famous davulcu, who continue the century-long tradition of wandering the streets to wake up the residents.

 Open Iftar is a cultural tradition that stretched over 600 years under the Ottoman Empire.
 In many Turkish cities including Istanbul, municipalities set up large “iftar tents” (iftar çadırları) and serve free iftars for tens of thousands of people.
 Gatherings take place in public parks, squares and mosque courtyards.